ShanaFoster/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/846d0fcd-6f12-49b3-b8c9-bb4f34bb2a29)

 The image above shows Everyone has been granted permission to make changes to osTicket system. to do this, I navigated to the c:drive,inetpub\wwwroot\osTicket\include\ost-config.php > properties> secuirty.I remove inheritance and then add new permission.
-In the principal window, I chose Everyone, then select full control then ok to apply the changes.
+In the Principal window, I chose Everyone, then select Full Control,then ok to apply the changes.

 <br />
 </p>